vmware-tanzu/tanzu-dev-portal/content/outcomes/application-development-rhythm/dev-flow.md

 1. Pull-based work model -- downstream consumers pull work from upstream.
 1. Batch sizes are small.
-1. Use of short feedback loops to iterate on the work.
+1. Use of short, feedback loops to iterate on the work.
 1. Integrate work with the team *at least daily*.

 It is necessary to understand how the Agile developer's flow fits into